aq-org/AQ/CONTRIBUTING.md

 You can update code for AQ by submitting Pull Requests.
 You can also contribute to AQ by submitting Issues or Communications.
-You can also contact us at axa6.com, Email, X, Facebook, etc.
+You can also contact us at Official Website: axa6.com, Email: admin@axa6.com, X: https://x.com/aq_organization, Facebook: https://www.facebook.com/aq.organization, etc.